 Restaurant Photo SEO: Alt Text and File Names That Help (Without Keyword Spam)

-A restaurant-first guide to image SEO: simple alt text patterns, practical file naming, and how to help Google understand your menu photos without keyword spam.
+A restaurant-first guide to image SEO: simple alt text patterns, practical file naming, and how to help Google understand your menu photos without turning your site into keyword soup.

 TL;DR